Keith Callaghan explains the thinking behind the H2.

 Over the last few years I have been developing (among other things) a singlehander for a generation which I think has been left behind by the manufacturers and innovators – people who were keen dinghy sailors in their youth, but then got out of sailing as such things as career, children and mortgages took precedent.
 Then, years later, they find that the mortgage is paid off and the kids are gone – time to get back into dinghy sailing!

-That generation may not be as fit as they used to be, and have put on a little weight perhaps, but they have a lot of sailing experience and know a good boat from a duffer.
+That generation may not be as fit as they used to be, and have put on a little weight perhaps, but they are still physically active, have a lot of sailing experience and know a good boat from a duffer.
 They can’t be bothered with the hassle of finding and keeping a good and reliable crew, so it’s a singlehander for them – but what is there in the marketplace which comprehensively satisfies their needs?
 NOTHING.

 Basically, there is a great hole in what is apparently an overcrowded singlehander market.